-Mark built his first website while working at an Egyptian windsurfing centre in 2005.
-Having to do everything on a slow 3G connection proved a useful training ground for developing on today’s increasingly mobile web.
+Mark joined Clearleft in 2012, having previously worked both as a freelancer and at other agencies on the South Coast.
+He built his first website while working in Egypt at a windsurfing centre in 2005, where having to do everything on a slow 3G connection proved a useful training ground for developing on today’s increasingly mobile web.

 Away from the office

 Mark divides his time away from the computer between running after his kids and training for the ultra-marathons he competes in as a member of the Centurion Ultra Running Team.

 A few days ago I pushed the button on the 1.0 release of Fractal, the open-source tool we use to build and document component libraries at Clearleft.